Radio of the South

 The Radio of the South (Spanish: La Radio del Sur) is an international radio network based in Caracas, Venezuela.
-It was launched in January 2010, after a trial period of four months, which began shortly after the Second Africa-South America Summit.
-The network follows the 2005 launch of TeleSur, a television network aimed at Latin America.
+It was launched in January 2010.
+The network follows the 2005 launch of TeleSur, the Venezuelan government television propaganda network aimed at Latin America.

 History

 The network began operations in September 2009 with 88 stations in Latin America, the Caribbean, the United States, Canada and Spain, including 18 stations in Argentina and 10 in Colombia.
 Whilst initially focussed on countries with Spanish-speaking populations, the network aims eventually to translate programming into French, English, Dutch and Arabic, to provide coverage for Africa.

-Initially it was reported that around a third of its content would be produced in Caracas (with the remaining content produced by allied stations in Latin America and Africa); at launch it was said it would be around 60%.
+Initially it was reported that around a third of its content would be produced in Caracas (with the remaining content produced by allied stations in Latin America and Africa).

 Controversy

 In May 2011 workers at the Radio of the South protested against the dismissal of the network's president, stating that the move did not respect the network's internal participatory process, and was "without any explanation or formality, behaviour that is incoherent with socialist principles".
 Workers said the dismissal was a reprisal for the network's critical reporting of Venezuela's deportation to Colombia of Joaquin Pérez Becerra, an alternative media activist accused of FARC links.
 Becerra was a Colombian councillor for the Patriotic Union who was granted asylum in Sweden.